What is coaching?

 Almost anyone could seek out coaching.
 In my practice, clients come to me ready to work.
 They are typically high-functioning, reflective, creative and passionate.
 Most of the time my clients have already done a lot of personal work – they value personal growth and have already made, or have tried to make, steps toward their ideal life.
 People who seek coaching are looking for someone to support them in the process of life change.
 The change my clients are seeking varies depending on the individual, but it can mean: getting un-stuck, breaking unproductive habits, better understanding the values that drive personal or professional decisions, realizing a life-long dream or simply finding a new way to do things.

 Coaching, in the formal sense, is a relatively new field.
 Most people agree that coaching as a profession started in the 1980s and became increasingly organized in the 1990s.
 To date, there is no official state, national or international licensing or regulation of coaches – so be cautious when hiring a coach.
 Sometimes people call themselves coaches without having the necessary training or background to support their work.
 Ask lots of questions and expect thorough, well-thought-out answers.

-Many people who offer coaching are not trained, professional coaches, but they offer invaluable services for meeting the needs of the people they serve.
+Many people who offer coaching do not necessarily have coach-specific training, but they offer invaluable services for meeting the needs of the people they serve.
 Therapists, doctors, lawyers, teachers and counselors, to name a few, are all people that probably provide some level of coaching in their work.
 Trained, professional or certified coaches will likely have credentials from the International Coach Federation.
 You’re likely to see ACC, PCC or MCC after their name.
 Coach training is active and dynamic – so it’s possible that someone might present him or herself as a coach, but not yet have these credentials.
-In other words, they’re still working towards certification.
+It's always okay to ask a coach about his/her credentials.